Buying Property in Dubai

 The decree was designed to increase international investment and put the emirate on the map as a global hotspot.

 With no special permission needed or hidden hoops to jump through, buying property in Dubai became easy and potentially profitable for foreigners.
-With the rising cost of rental in Dubai and a healthy property market that looks set to continue growing, buying property is becoming an increasingly attractive prospect for expats living in Dubai.
+With the rising cost of rent in Dubai and a healthy property market that looks set to continue growing, buying property is becoming an increasingly attractive prospect for expats living in Dubai.

 The purpose behind a purchase